MohdFurkan8011/knowledge/content/java/design_pattern/README.md

 Iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+##### Mediator

+**Mediator** is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+##### Memento

+**Memento** is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

+##### Observer

+**Observer** is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 #### State

 In state pattern allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
 There shall be a separate concrete class per possible state of an object.